October 30

 The Balance of Life

-As a busy professional with a young family, I must carve out time to unplug and recharge, allowing me to return to my natural state of balance.
-I do so by engaging in self-propelled sports, such as hiking and biking, preferably near a body of water, which I find incredibly invigorating.
+As a busy professional with a young family, I must carve out time to unplug and recharge, so I can return to my natural state of balance.
+I do so through hiking and biking, preferably near a body of water, which I find incredibly invigorating.
 I also practise mindfulness through yoga, forest and sound baths, which help to restore my holistic balance.

 Peaceful silence at Doro Nawas